GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/codelab-beyond-install/index.md

 1. Add a description and screenshots to your `manifest.json` and Chrome will display a UI that provides more space to show off your app.

-The [richer install UI] (https://developer.chrome.com/blog/richer-pwa-installation/) is closer to a traditional app installation dialog and teaches users it is possible to install apps directly from the browser and gives developer a space to present their app to users.
+The [richer install UI](https://developer.chrome.com/blog/richer-pwa-installation/) is closer to a traditional app installation dialog.
+It shows users it is possible to install apps directly from the browser, and gives developer a space to present more information about their app to users.

 {% Instruction 'remix', 'ol' %}